GetBodyWithEmbeddedObjects Method

 As soon as message viewing is finished, call RemoveMessageDirectory method without parameters to remove temporary folder created by MailBee for displaying the message.

-strPreparedBody = ObjectName.GetBodyWithEmbeddedObjects([TempDirectoryPath], [MessageDirectoryName], [Censor])
+strPreparedBody = ObjectName.GetBodyWithEmbeddedObjects([TempDirectoryPath], [MessageDirectoryName], [Filter])

 Parameters: